-- We have towels available in the cat waiting area if you would like to cover your cat – the towels are regularly sprayed with Feliway to again reduce anxiety.
+- We have towels available in the cat waiting area if you would like to cover your cat basket for added stress reduction – the towels are regularly sprayed with Feliway to again reduce anxiety.

 - A Feliway diffuser is plugged in at all times in all our cat areas and there are no dog smells in our dedicated cat facilities.

-- Please Keep your cat in the carrier at all times; he/she will feel more secure.
+- Please keep your cat in the carrier at all times.

 - We keep all waiting times to a minimum to reduce stress.

 - Extra time is allowed for appointments, to enable our cats to slowly become accustomed to their surroundings in the consulting room before being examined – they appreciate being able to look around and explore our wall climber.